-Holiday music would play in the background, and afterwards, they would turn out the lights in the room, leaving only the tree to twinkle, and watch one of the Christmas specials on TV.
-How picture perfect does that sound to you?
+Holiday music would play in the background, and afterward, they would turn out the lights in the room, leaving only the tree to twinkle, and watch one of the Christmas specials on TV.
+How picture-perfect does that sound to you?
 It always sounded lovely to me!

 Especially when she told me that the adult beverage they enjoyed was Baileys, served with the richest most decadent vanilla ice cream they could find!
 In her case, they would blend together the Baileys and ice cream and turn it into a shake, which they would savor through tall straws all evening long.